arup-group/osmox/README.md

 ## Primary Functionality

-The primary use case for OSMBX is for extracting a representation of places where people can do various activities ('education' or 'work' or 'shop' for example).
+The primary use case for osmox is for extracting a representation of places where people can do various activities ('education' or 'work' or 'shop' for example).
 This is done applying a configured mapping to OSM tags:

 - **Filter** OSM objects based on OSM tags (eg: select 'building:yes' objects).
 Filtered objects are defined in a `config.json`.
 For example, if we were interested in extracting education type `buildings`:
 ```